ToolzYard Blog

 Can I format invalid JSON?

-No. JSON must be valid before a formatter can produce clean output.
+No. JSON usually must be valid before a formatter can produce clean output.

 What is the difference between formatting and minifying JSON?